powerpak/pathospot-compare/README.md

 ## Usage

-Rake, aka [ruby make][], is used to kick off the pipeline as follows.
-Certain tasks require more variables to be set before being invoked, which is done via [environment variables](#environment-variables) detailed more below.
+Rake, aka [ruby make][], is used to kick off the pipeline.
+Some tasks require certain parameters, which are provided as environment variables (and detailed more below).
+A quick primer on how to use Rake:

     $ rake -T                    # list the available tasks
-    $ rake $TASK_1 $TASK_2       # run tasks named $TASK_1 and $TASK_2
+    $ rake $TASK_1 $TASK_2       # run the tasks named $TASK_1 and $TASK_2
     $ FOO="bar" rake $TASK_1     # run $TASK_1 with variable FOO set to "bar"

 **Important:** If you are not using Vagrant, whenever firing up the pipeline in a new shell, you must always run `source scripts/env.sh` _before_ running `rake`.
-The Vagrant environment does this automatically by running that script within all new login shells.
+The Vagrant environment does this automatically via `~/.profile`.

 [ruby make]: https://github.com/ruby/rake